Convert RLA to TXT BRAILLE6DOTS

 A TXT file extension, associated with "Unicode Braille 6 Dots", refers to the representation of braille characters within the Unicode standard, specifically using a 6-dot cell configuration.
 This allows for the encoding of braille patterns, making it accessible for visually impaired users to read and write text digitally.
 The history of braille dates back to its invention by Louis Braille in the 19th century, and its inclusion in Unicode ensures compatibility across various digital platforms.

-Check the file preview quickly and use RLA to TXT BRAILLE6DOTS tools if you need to change the conversion settings.
+Check the preview and configure RLA to TXT BRAILLE6DOTS tools before proceeding.